krtanaka/eds/README.md

 The EDS package provides an automated framework for the spatiotemporal co-location and temporal summarization of gridded satellite and oceanographic model datasets with time-stamped and georeferenced field observations.
 It is designed to bridge the gap between biological surveys (e.g., in situ fish or coral counts) and the environmental conditions that drive ecosystem dynamics.

-Rather than relying on broad regional averages, eds automates the extraction of localized environmental data for specific survey coordinates and timestamps.
+Rather than relying on broad regional averages, EDS automates the extraction of localized environmental data for specific survey coordinates and timestamps.

 Core Capabilities:

 Data Integration: Seamlessly merges field survey data with hundreds of external environmental datasets.
 Supported variables include Sea Surface Temperature (SST), Chlorophyll-a (Chl-a), Photosynthetically Active Radiation (PAR), Turbidity (Kd490), Wave Height, Precipitation, Population Density, and Effluent.

-Temporal Summarization: Ecosystems are shaped by past conditions, not just a single-day snapshot. eds calculates the exact environmental conditions leading up to your survey date using customizable time windows (e.g., the previous 7 days, 30 days, or 10 years).
+Temporal Summarization: Ecosystems are shaped by past conditions, not just a single-day snapshot.
+EDS calculates the exact environmental conditions leading up to your survey date using customizable time windows (e.g., the previous 7 days, 30 days, or 10 years).

 Automated Metrics: Computes standard historical summaries (Mean, Standard Deviation, Maximum, Minimum, Median, and Sum) to format the extracted environmental data into an analysis-ready structure for ecological and statistical modeling.

 ## Installation